iYasha/MineMind/README.md

 # MineMind

-Low-level API for creating minecraft bots.
+Low-level API for creating Minecraft bots.
+Aiming to be the best library for Machine Learning purposes.

 ## Supported Versions

+- 1.20.4
 - 1.20.3

 ## Installation